django/dsf-working-groups/active/online-community.md

 ### Delegated responsibilities

-With regards to Django Software Foundation responsibilities and resources, the members of group are assigned:
+With regards to Django Software Foundation responsibilities and resources, the members of the group are assigned:

 - Administrator Privileges on approved community platforms with the following conditions to create redundancy and protect the community from any single person holding too much power.
   - A single member may not have Administrator Privileges on all platforms.